EthonBrooks/VScode-data-structure/README.md

-# VScode-data-structure
+# Data-structure

-## this file is my data-structure practice
-1. Sqlist
+## Sqlist
+- It was updated on March 30th,2025

-2. Linked list
+## Linked list
+- It was updated on March 30th,2025